yonrasgg/TechNomadiX/_posts/2020-03-24-error-handling-pyton.md

 ---

-**Next Steps**: In the next post, we will explore **Object-Oriented Programming (OOP) in Python**, including classes, objects, and inheritance.
-Stay tuned and keep coding! 🐍🚀
+**Next Steps**: In the next post, we will explore [*Object-Oriented Programming (OOP) in Python*](https://gaaspkm.online/posts/poo-pillars-python/), including classes, objects, and inheritance.
+Stay tuned and keep coding!